Before you start a diagnosis, please read all of the information below.

 Types of throat infections include acute pharyngitis and acute tonsillitis.
 Acute pharyngitis is an infection of the throat and is most commonly caused by viruses, however, some can be caused by bacteria.
 Acute tonsillitis is inflammation of the tonsils usually caused by a viral or bacterial infection.
 The tonsils are glandular tissue at the back of the throat and are part of the immune system.

 Symptoms of a throat infection tend to worsen over 2-3 days and then gradually settle, usually within a week.
 The infection spreads through coughing, sneezing or breathing droplets which are infected with the germs.
-If these viruses or bacteria are breathed in by someone else then it may be passed on.
+If these viruses or bacteria are breathed in by someone else, then it may be passed on.
 The infection can also be spread through contact.
-This includes direct contact with another person or through indirect contact such touching surfaces contaminated with the germs.
+This includes direct contact with another person or through indirect contact such as touching surfaces contaminated with the germs.